>>

 SELECT * FROM testrt;

-And now switch back to our first node:
+Now switch back to our first node to verify replication:

 exit;